runanywhere-sdks

 apiKey = "your-api-key", // Optional for development

-environment = SDKEnvironment.DEVELOPMENT
+environment = SDKEnvironment.SDK_ENVIRONMENT_DEVELOPMENT

 )